The Basics Behind Financing A Mobile Or Manufactured Home

 You can get a quote online and save up to 40% in 3 minutes.
 They can help protect your home, other structures and your belongings.
 They also offer personal liability and loss of use coverage, all at a fair price that won’t break your wallet.
 If you do have a claim, you’ll get support from their U.S.-based team.

-Manufactured homes are built to HUD standards entirely in a factory before being transported to the land on which they’ll sit.
-This means you have one set of safety regulations and it can be built using an assembly line method.
-It enables homes to be built much faster and more affordably while still often being indistinguishable from stick-built homes.
+Manufactured homes are built to HUD standards and entirely in a factory before being transported to the land on which they’ll sit.
+In other words, this means you have one set of safety regulations and it can be built using an assembly-line method.
+Homes can be built much faster this way and more affordably while still often being indistinguishable from stick-built homes.

-If you’re interested in buying or refinancing a manufactured home, you can apply online or give us a call at (833) 326-6018.
+If you’re interested in buying or refinancing a manufactured home, you can apply online or give us a ring at (833) 326-6018.

 Kevin Graham